XRPLF/xrpl-dev-portal/content/concepts/accounts/cryptographic-keys.md

+---
+html: cryptographic-keys.html
+parent: accounts.html
+blurb: To make a digital signature, you use a cryptographic key pair associated with the transaction's sending account.
+labels:
+  - Accounts
+---
 # Cryptographic Keys

 In the XRP Ledger, a digital signature _authorizes_ a [transaction](../transactions/transactions.md) to do a specific set of actions.
 Only signed transactions can be submitted to the network and included in a validated ledger.